c-isherwood/hotel-booking-cancellation-prediction/README.md

 This repository contains a cleaned and refactored version of a group project originally developed for **Boston University – QST 576: Machine Learning for Business Analytics**, adapted here as a standalone portfolio project.

-Note: for easiest use, follow the link to open the notebook in colab and update the file path.
+Note: For a project overview see Report.
+For easiest use, follow the link to open the notebook in colab and update the file path.

 ---